 I know what you’re thinking – but how important is your resume really?
 It only takes on average 5 to 7 seconds for a recruiter to review and make a decision on your application.
 Imagine that!
 As soon as your resume falls on the recruiter’s desk, a decision can be made in a blink of an eye.

 So here are some tips to improve your resume and make sure in those first few seconds you grab their attention!
+If you want advice on choosing the right resume format, check out our blog here.

 - Keep it simple – I know the first instinct is to add all the things we have done and accomplished, but this can get overwhelming to the reader.
 The best way to keep it simple is by summarizing your background and experience in bullet point format for each role.